Kirsten Flagstad: Legacy

 The Kirsten Flagstad Museum in Hamar, Norway, contains a private collection of opera artifacts.
 Her costumes draw special attention, and include several examples on loan from the Metropolitan Opera Archives.
 Her portrait appeared on the Norwegian 100 kroner bill and on the tail section of Norwegian Air Shuttle planes.

 "That voice!
 How can one describe it?" wrote opera critic Harold C. Schonberg in his New York Times obituary of Flagstad.
 "It was enormous, but did not sound enormous because it was never pushed or out of placement.
 It had a rather cool silvery quality, and was handled instrumentally, almost as though a huge violin was emitting legato phrases."
 Incredibly, Flagstad sang the role of Isolde 70 times on the Met stage from 1935 to 1941, making Tristan und Isolde one of the greatest box office attractions in Metropolitan Opera history.
 Nine of those performances were Saturday matinee radio broadcasts.

 Recordings

-Of her many recordings, the complete Tristan und Isolde with Furtwängler is considered the finest representation of her interpretive art in its maturity.
-It is widely regarded as one of the greatest recordings of all time.
-Throughout her career she recorded numerous songs, by Grieg and others, and these are evidence of a voice that maintained its stable beauty during her many years in the limelight.
 A comprehensive survey of her recordings was released in several volumes on the Simax label.

 Her pre-war recordings, which show her voice in its freshest brilliance and clarity, include studio recordings of Wagner arias, Beethoven arias, and Grieg songs, as well as duets from Lohengrin, Parsifal, and Tristan und Isolde with Lauritz Melchior.
 These have been reissued on compact disc by RCA Victor, as well as on Naxos, Preiser and Romophone.

 Many Metropolitan Opera broadcasts also survive and have circulated among collectors and more recently on CD.
 These include: